angelaW1618/event_track/README.md

 A comprehensive event management platform with a strong emphasis on user experience, security, and functionality.

 > **Note:** Make sure to select or create a new category when creating a new event.
+> When checking out please provide the email that matches your account email.

 ## <a name="table">Table of Contents</a>